Iceman (Marvel Comics): Divided We Stand

 Iceman arrives in San Francisco, where he was set to meet Hepzibah, Warpath, and Angel.
 All four are caught in the effects of a citywide illusion created by Martinique Jason, who used her powers to transform the city into a hippie paradise.
 Now calling himself "Frosty", he and the others are sent by Martinique to confront Scott Summers and Emma Frost.
-Emma Frost is able to break up the illusion and free everyone.
+Frost is able to break up the illusion and free everyone.
 They eventually set up their base of operations in San Francisco as X-Men.

 Secret Invasion and Utopia

-Iceman is one of the X-Men that assists in fighting the Skrull invasion in San Francisco.
+Iceman is one of the X-Men who assist in fighting the Skrull invasion in San Francisco.

 Iceman rescues Colossus from Venom and is later made a part of a team to battle Emma Frost's Dark X-Men.
 During the final battle on Utopia, Iceman teams up with the X-Students to take on Mimic.

 Second Coming

 During the battle with Bastion's Nimrod Sentinels, Iceman is severely injured following an attack from one of them that reversed his ice form and left him with burns on his body.
 He is only there for a short time because his mutant powers help him minimize the injuries he suffered and he is seen back in battle alongside Psylocke and the other X-Men.